The holidays are here.

 Holiday Stress Tip #2:

-We’ve all heard that saying “a goal without a plan is just a wish.”
-This rule goes for anything.
-A work task, a to-do list and yes, even your health.
-Preparing and planning can be extremely beneficial, especially if you know you’re more likely to give in to peer pressure or go off the rails during times of excitement or stress.
+We’ve all heard that saying, “a goal without a plan is just a wish.”
+This rule goes for anything—a work task, a to-do list, and yes, even your health.
+Preparing and planning can be highly beneficial, especially if you know you’re more likely to give in to peer pressure or go off the rails during times of excitement or stress.

 What are some ways to properly prepare for the upcoming feasts and temptations?

 - Go for the seasonal fruits and colorful vegetables first